mattvonrocketstein/toybox/README.md

 <a name="credits"/>
 ##Credits:
-Puppet is a crappy language for many reasons, but the worst thing about it is how difficult it is to reuse other code without forking.
-Apart from puppet forge standard libraries included in this repo, I have benefited from the work mentioned below:
+Puppet can sometimes make it pretty difficult it is to reuse other code without forking.
+Apart from puppet forge standard libraries included in this repo and amongst other things, I have benefited from the work mentioned below:

 * https://github.com/opencredo/neo4j-puppet
 * https://github.com/aubricus/vagrant-puppet-boilerplate